mtxadmin/ublock/docs/hosts_file_blokada_en.md

 #### Yet another smart Blokada hosts file

-The name says "Blokada", but it is pretty compartible for any app which supports asterisks in hosts.
+The name says "Blokada", but it is pretty compartible for any app which supports asterisks (wildcards) in hosts.

 This is the [hosts file](https://en.wikipedia.org/wiki/Hosts_(file)) for blocking ads, counters, telemetry and [other things](policy_en.md).
 It is generated from the files of [the parent project](../README_en.md) and is periodically updated.